27 Easy Vegan Desserts

-- Chocolate Avocado Pudding from SunKissed Kitchen made with avocado, maple syrup, almond milk, spinach, cocoa powder and dark chocolate (pictured).
+- Chocolate Avocado Pudding from SunKissed Kitchen made with avocado, maple syrup, almond milk, spinach, cocoa powder and dark chocolate.
 Get the recipe.

-Oats, dates and peanut butter is all you need to make theses simple No-Bake PB cookies from Minimalist Baker.
+All you need for these raw peanut butter chocolate chips cookies is dates, peanut butter, ample syrup, vanilla and chocolate chips.
 Not in the mood for baking?
 Perfect.
 Blend up the dough and they’re ready to eat.